rutisersundar1/FarmEquipmentSimulator2021/README.md

 The game ends when you crash, so try to fly for as long as possible!

 Using the A and D keys, rotate your rocket left and right.
-Using the W and S keys, increase and decrease your throttle.
 The Z key sets full throttle and the X key will cut your throttle.

 Keep an eye on your fuel with the meter on the left.
 If your fuel runs out, you will fall and crash!